 That said, there are things to consider before you bring a GSD back to your apartment.
 Keeping big and energetic dogs in small spaces boils down to management by the owner.
 Read on to learn the ideal way to keep a GSD in an apartment.

-RECOMMENDED: 40 Gorgeous German Dog Breeds
+RECOMMENDED: 40 Great German Dog Breeds

 Table of Contents

-German Shepherds in Apartments
+Can German Shepherds Live in Your Apartment?